Riz-75/Portfolio-Clone/README.md

 - a work section to shawcase my projects using flexbox and grid layouts

 - about myself section to further show my expertise and skills

+- contact form to let people connect with me

+- used formspree to send form information to my email